-100% of all donations received from the public goes to support building new Intrepid Spirit centers; all the administrative costs of the Intrepid Fallen Heroes Fund are underwritten by the Fund’s Board of Trustees.
+100% of all donations received from the public goes to support building new Intrepid Spirit centers; all the administrative costs of the Intrepid Fallen Heroes Fund are underwritten by the Fund’s Board of Directors.

 All contributions to the Intrepid Fallen Heroes Fund are tax-deductible to the fullest extent of the law.